 Not paying child support is a financial basis for rejection.
 However, the most common reason for financial rejection is being behind on your taxes.

-You should make an appointment with the IRS to clear any issues that might exist prior to filing your application.
+You should make an appointment with the IRS to clear any issues that might exist before filing your application.
 If you are in financial distress, then consult with an immigration lawyer to decide a course of action.
-The IRS also allows you to have a payment plan in place for the amount owed and this could help in your case.
+The IRS also allows you to have a payment plan in place for the amount owed, and this could help in your case.

 Your Application was Deemed Fraudulent